acduzgun/regime-based-trading-model/README.md

   search.
 - **Directed-regime transformer:** feature tokens and regime tokens are modeled in separate streams.
 Regime tokens can influence feature tokens through one-way cross-attention, but the prediction head reads out feature tokens only.
+The idea here is to have the regime variables in the attention mechanism but define them in a different way than the features.

 ```text
 feature tokens -> feature self-attention